walaj/VariantBam/README.md

 ##### Example Use 1
 Whole-genome analysis has been conducted on a BAM, generating VCF and MAF files.
 Ideally, these regions could be manually inspected or reanalyzed without having to keep the entire BAM.
-Running VariantBam to extract only reads that overlap these events will allow these regions to be rapidly queried, without having to keep the full BAM record.
+Running VariantBam to extract only read-pairs that overlap these events will allow these regions to be rapidly queried, without having to keep the full BAM record.
 ```
 ### Extract all read PAIRS that interset with a variant from a VCF